mkay/mui/README.md

 - backup the ``templates`` and ``static`` directories in your [Munin](http://munin-monitoring.org/) installation.
 - replace them with ``templates`` and ``static`` from this repo (``/munin/..``).
 - wait for the next munin-cron cycle.
-- browse to your Munin frontend and expect to see sometjhing like this:
+- browse to your Munin frontend and expect to see something like this:

 ![](screenshot.png)

 ### Credits

 - Munstrap
 https://github.com/jonnymccullagh/munstrap/

 - Bootstrap 4.x
 http://getbootstrap.com/

 - Munin
 http://munin-monitoring.org/